AgoraIO-Community/Agora-Unreal-SDK-CPP/README.md

 - You can find full API document at [Document Center](https://docs.agora.io/en/)

-## Mac permissions
+## Mac Build Permissions

-Add the following permissions in the info.plist file for device access:
+After building your project, add the following permissions in the info.plist file for device access:

 1. Build the project for Mac
 2. Right click [your_project_build_name].app and select "Show Package Contents"